aimms/how-to/Articles/310/310-incident-handling-for-organizations.rst

     #.  :doc:`Integration instructions<../310/310-integrate-gss-server-job>`:  to integrate the ``GuardServerSession`` library with your application,
         in particular how to adapt the delegation to server session.

-    #.  :doc:`UI for end users<../310/310-install-gss-ui-for-end-users>`: to build a user interface for end users.
+    #.  :doc:`UI for end users<../310/310-install-gss-ui-for-end-users>`: to build a user interface for end-users.

     #.  :doc:`UI for specialists<../310/310-install-gss-ui-for-specialists>`: to build a user interface for specialists.